DalianGrullon/e-commerce-backend/README.md

 ## Description

-E-commerce Backend is a server-side application and database that listens to various HTTP requests to perform `CRUD` operations in a `MySQL` database via the Sequlize `ORM`.
+E-commerce Backend is a server-side application and database that listens to various HTTP requests to perform `CRUD` operations in a `MySQL` database via the Sequelize `ORM`.

 In creating this project, I learned a lot about creating Models using the Sequelize ORM and using those models via routes to perform CRUD operations in a database.
 I also learned about complex associations, such as one-to-one, one-to-many, many-to-many.